How to Be a Successful Virtual Mentor in a Remote Workplace

 You may find that your original mentoring goals have been tossed out the window because of a crisis at work, in your life, or in the world.
 You may find that you are using your mentoring conversations to share fears, express concerns, voice appreciation for what you have, and just talk in general on a human level.
 This is okay and completely normal.
 It can be hard to concentrate when it feels like things are crashing down around you.

-Asking question can be…tedious.
-But it’s also foundational any mentoring relationship.
-Check out our Mentoring Soundbites video on How to Build an Effective Mentoring Relationship.
+Asking questions can be… tedious.
+But it’s also foundational to any mentoring relationship.
+Here’s How to Build an Effective Mentoring Relationship.

-Having clear development goals is a foundational piece of a mentoring relationship.
+Having clear development goals is key to any mentoring relationship.
 This should not go away.
-But you should consider that you may need to talk about other things for a while or allow one another to chat about life issues before you can shift your focus and dig into the mentoring goals.
+However, you should consider that you may need to talk about other things for a while or allow one another to chat about life issues before you can shift your focus and dig into the mentoring goals.

 Be kind to one another and have empathy for one another (and yourself!) if you find it takes a few conversations before you can focus on your original goals again.